Anainwal07/Next-Js/my-app/README.md

 .
 Learnt about advantages of Next Js in your projects .
 Learnt about the file Structures of Next js.
 .
 Learnt in depth about the Routing system of Next js i.e File system based routing .

+Day 2 :-
+.
+Learnt how to work with images , links and global Css and module.css .
+FrontEnd Completed